chimela-mc/android-playground/README.md

 # android-playground
-using this to write android code to stay sharp
+idk, using this to write kotlin🤷